 This framework will also help you understand your strengths, current capability levels and what is required for you to move forward successfully in your career progression, forming the foundation of your productive career plan as a contractor.
 Remember though, whilst the organisation may not lay out a career path for you, match the framework to your lifelong learning practice to develop the right skills that will get you ahead.

 Make sure you lean on and share skills developed through previous experiences, such as volunteering work, part-time positions or studies.
 Here, you are building your skills inventory, essential in finding a position.

 understand the development opportunities that are on offer within your organisation.

 An increasing number of departments will conduct formal assessments, constructive professional feedback, and self-assessments with contractors to identify your development needs.
 Yet again, it is up to you as a contractor to drive this conversation.
 Be proactive and ask what might be available to you.

-Once identified, ask if you can further your development activities with job rotation, shadowing colleagues and managers and undertaking different roles and projects should take place for you to gain exposure into different environments and opportunities that may suit your needs in professional development.
+Once identified, ask if you can further your development activities with job rotation, shadowing colleagues and managers and undertaking different roles and projects that should take place for you to gain exposure to different environments and opportunities that may suit your needs in professional development.

 This framework will help you gain a better understanding of job expectations, assist in planning development, and will potentially help you find work that is meaningful and compatible with your goals.

 Talented contractors working in the public service and their ideas are highly sought after as state and federal governments seek to increase innovations and effectiveness.